18F/content-guide/pages/plain-language.md

 Write conversationally.
 Picture your audience and write as if you were talking to them one-on-one and with the authority of someone who can actively help.

-[^1]: *President Obama signed the Plain Writing Act of 2010 on October 13, 2010.
-The law requires that federal agencies promote "clear Government communication that the public can understand and use."*